 All tours are conducted by Floyd Bailey, a local businessman and the current curator of the Mississippi John Hurt museum.
 You can reach Mr. Bailey by sending your request to the Foundation at firstname.lastname@example.org.

-FAMILY CEMETERY, JOHN HURT'S HOME & CHURCHOn the way to the Valley Store, there is a steep hill which leads to the cemetery where John Hurt and his family rest, bathed in rays of sunlight that peek through tall trees.
+HISTORIC ST. JAMES CEMETERYOn the way to the Valley Store, there is a steep hill which leads to the historic St. James Cemetery where John Hurt and his family rest, bathed in rays of sunlight that peek through tall trees.
 The family cemetery is a bit hidden and it is helpful to have a guide to point it out.
+This cemetery was once the only burial ground for African Americans in Carroll County.
+As such, it is the final resting place for generations of local African American residents.
 John Hurt's cabin also stood on this hill, and the St. James Church where he worshipped was located here as well.
 Both the cabin and the church have been relocated to Foundation property which is just down the road, and that's where the annual Mississippi John Hurt Festival is held.

 THE MISSISSIPPI JOHN HURT MUSEUMThe Mississippi John Hurt Museum is dedicated to the life and music of the gentle songster who enraptured the world during the 1960’s Folk Revival with his syncopated fingerpicked rhythms and kindly voice.
 The building itself is John’s original home - a humble, three room cabin with an endearingly lopsided porch and a tin roof, befitting of the gentle farm hand who had an amazing affinity for playing guitar.